gmboowa/rMAP-Candida/README.md

 \) -print
 ```

-A complete validation should demonstrate that rMAP-Candida starts with paired raw FASTQ files, completes de novo assembly and all enabled downstream analyses, and produces a non-empty integrated HTML report.
-AMR findings are genomic screening evidence and should be interpreted with species identity, validated marker catalogues, clinical metadata, and phenotypic antifungal susceptibility testing where appropriate.
+A complete validation should demonstrate that rMAP-Candida starts with paired raw FASTQ files, completes *de novo* assembly & all enabled downstream analyses & produces a non-empty integrated HTML report.
+AMR findings are genomic screening evidence & should be interpreted with species identity, validated marker catalogues, clinical metadata & phenotypic antifungal susceptibility testing where appropriate.

 ---